 We also included annual estimates of the Northern Oscillation Index (NOI) and Sea Surface Temperature (SST) as covariates to explore the relationship between inland counts and indices of ocean productivity.
-Sea surface temperature data (°C) were averaged (SST\AVE) from NOAA buoys (Station 46022 - EEL RIVER - 17NM West-Southwest of Eureka, CA and Station 46027 -ST GEORGES - 8NM West Northwest of Crescent City, CA) and Northern Oscillation Index (NOI).
+Sea surface temperature data (°C) were averaged (SST_AVE) from NOAA buoys (Station 46022 - EEL RIVER - 17NM West-Southwest of Eureka, CA and Station 46027 - ST GEORGES - 8NM West Northwest of Crescent City, CA) and Northern Oscillation Index (NOI).
 Data were from www.pfeg.noaa.gov.

-Finally, categorical Year and Site nested within Land-type were treated as random effects where categorical Year was a categorical factor with 13 levels (2002-2015, excluding 2009).
+Finally, categorical Year and Site nested within Land-type were treated as random effects where categorical Year was a categorical factor with 15 levels (2002-2017, excluding 2009).
 It was assumed that the error term described the within-site variation.
 Restricted maximum likelihood estimation was first used to model the following covariance structures: variance component, compound symmetric, first-order autoregressive, and heterogeneous autoregressive (Littell et al. 1996).
 However, only the model with compound symmetric structure converged and this structure was therefore used to model fixed effects with full maximum likelihood estimation methods.
-Analyses of radar and audio-visual data were conducted by Gavin M. Jones, Ph.D. candidate and graduate research assistant, using SAS v9.3.
+Analyses of radar and audio-visual data were conducted by Kristin Brunk, Graduate Teaching Assistant, Peery Wildlife Ecology and Conservation Lab, University of Wisconsin-Madison using SAS v9.4.

-For exploratory purposes, a similar analysis was conducted using the audio-visual survey data collected from 2000 to 2015.
+For exploratory purposes, a similar analysis was conducted using the audio-visual survey data collected from 2000 to 2017.
 Survey day was added as a linear continuous effect to account for an increase in counts later in the season (e.g. Rodway et al. 1993, Jodice and Collopy 2000).
 As with the radar analyses, only the model with compound symmetric structure converged and this structure was therefore used to model fixed effects with full maximum likelihood estimation methods.
-Similar to the radar analyses, surveys that started >5 minutes late or ended >5 minutes early were not included in these analyses (all surveys met timing requirements in 2015).
+Similar to the radar analyses, surveys that started >5 minutes late or ended >5 minutes early were not included in these analyses (all surveys met timing requirements in 2017).